danealohabib/fnac/README.md

 1. data_process_1.R
  * Generates population data for all CSDs in Canada.
 Also defines which CSDs are associated with a reserve.
 2. data_process_2.R
- * Data cleaning on the raw Mastercard data.
-We differentiated between WL ATMs and FI owned ATMs.
+ * Data cleaning on the raw Mastercard data
+ * We differentiated between WL ATMs and FI owned ATMs.
 Processing lat/lon variables for subsequent spatial data analysis
 3. data_process_3.R
  * Web scraping/geocoding NW store locations
 4. data_process_4.R